-What is Tailwind CSS box component?
+What is the Tailwind CSS box component?

 How to use Tailwind box shadows?